BlackHart98/Chirp/README.md

 # Chirp (Readme)

-## Response
+## In a nutshell
-All response is of the json format
+All response are of the json format

 ```json
 {